raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-Replant the tree, grow it a little and improve the instructions for the player!
+Replant Tree sprite, grow it a little and improve the instructions for the player!
 You're going to work on the first part of the program.

 --- task ---
 + Open the code editor.
 Tree sprite is currently planted at x: 0 and y: -160.
 Feel free to plant it in a different position.
 By the way, the very centre of the stage is x: 0 and y: 0.